COLLEGE RECRUITING GUIDE

 (3) Don't follow the herd.
 Many student-athletes put themselves in a position to fail by simply following the herd and applying to well-known popular schools.
 The problem is that everyone is applying to these schools and competition for admission can be extremely difficult.
 Harvard annually receives over 20,000 applications and admits roughly 10% of applicants each year.
 Despite your academic record, Harvard is going to turn down over 18,000 students each year, some of them being incredibly smart and gifted students.
 Juniata, a small D3 school in Pennsylvania received just over 1,500 applications last year and accepted about 1,100 students or roughly 75%.
 Few have heard of Juniata because they are not Harvard and you won't find their basketball team on TV in March Madness or their football team in a bowl game.
 Juniata recently appeared in the Unofficial Guide to the 320 Most Interesting Colleges, published by Kaplan Publishing, and their women's volleyball team won the 2004 D3 national championship.
 If your list of colleges includes only those well- known schools everyone has heard of, you will find competition for athletic spots and acceptance to be much more difficult.

 (4) Be realistic.
 Here's a great quote, "A kid scores 20 points in basketball at the age of 8, his parents think he's the next Jordan, if a kid gets 100 on a math test, they don't think he's the next Albert Einstein."
 The love, time, money, and passion you have poured into your daughter's student-athlete career can often cloud your judgment of their potential for a college scholarship.
-Most parents' dream of athletic scholarships and all the money they will save and are not realistic about the chances of receiving athletic scholarship money.
+Most parents dream of athletic scholarships and all the money they will save and are not realistic about the chances of receiving athletic scholarship money.
 While your talents may garner some athletic scholarship money, after Dl football and basketball, there is very little scholarship money to go around.
 Most coaches, even at the Dl level, have a limited amount of money for their team that they divide up amongst 10-20 players (even more for some sports).
 There is far more money in the form of grants, merit aid, outside scholarships, institutional aid, and federal financial aid than there is athletic scholarship money.
 You need to explore your options at all programs at all levels, and not focus your search solely on an athletic scholarship.
-You also need to seek out people (like your coaches) that can give you a realistic evaluation of your son or daughters ability and how it applies to different levels.
+You also need to seek out people (like your coaches) that can give you a realistic evaluation of your son's or daughter's ability and how it applies to different levels.
 Ultimately, only a college coach can determine whether or not you can play for them.

 VOLLEYBALL COLLEGE RECRUITING PROCESS